 After all…

-1943, these dogs weren’t all that popular yep; during the World War 2, they had time to recognize new dog breeds!
-Strange, isn’t it?), however right around this time, they began gaining some recognition from the Swedish Kennel Club.
-It was during this time that two Swedish breeders by the names of Bjorn von Rosen and K. G. Zettersten that really started getting the Vallhund dog breed the recognition that it deserved.
+1943, these dogs weren’t all that popular; yep, during World War 2, they had time to recognize new dog breeds!
+Strange, isn’t it?), however, right around this time, they began gaining recognition from the Swedish Kennel Club.
+During this time, two Swedish breeders by the names of Bjorn von Rosen and K. G. Zettersten really started getting the Vallhund dog breed the recognition it deserved.
+However, these little guys still didn’t become popular here in the United States even after the American Kennel Club (AKC) finally decided to recognize the breed in 2007.

 Swedish Vallhund dogs also…